iamwhil/DecimalToRoman/README.md

 Returns the Roman numeral as a string.

 ### def convert_numerals(num, base, fives, tens)
-Converts a number into roman numerals based on its decimal position and the corresponding Roman representation.
+Converts a number into Roman numerals based on its decimal position and the corresponding Roman representation.
 Takes in the number, the base value, the "fives" value, and the "tens" value.